Professional Development

 Dear Educator,

-More than two years after many schools returned to in-person classes, many students are still not quite up to grade level—at least what was considered to be grade level before the pandemic arrived.
-To get learning back on schedule, schools can’t put new instruction on pause while they remediate, or fill in, the concepts and skills students haven’t yet mastered.
+Student learning did not bounce back as the pandemic wound down.
+Study after study shows schools continue to struggle to get students up to grade level—at least what was considered to be grade level before COVID-19 burst on the scene.
+To get learning back on schedule, schools can’t continue to put new instruction on pause while they remediate, or fill in, the concepts and skills students missed when schools shut down during the pandemic.
 They have to do better: They have to accelerate learning, which means continuing apace with grade-level instruction, while attending to the holes in students’ learning.

 It’s tricky, complex work that is continually informed by new research.
-To help educators and administrators get up to speed on learning acceleration, Education Week is launching its first research-based email “mini-course.”
+To help educators and administrators get up to speed on learning acceleration, Education Week has put together a research-based email “mini-course.”
 It’s called Accelerate Learning.

 Each edition is written, curated, and edited by two Education Week staffers: Sarah D. Sparks, an assistant editor and writer who has covered education research for nearly 20 years, and Debra Viadero (that’s me), a writer and assistant managing editor with more than three decades of experience in the field.